-- In the first few seasons, Willow is portrayed as straight: she has a crush on Xander, and has a relationship with Oz.
+- In the first few seasons, Willow is portrayed as straight: she had a crush on Xander since childhood, a teeny-tiny one on Giles relegated to background hints, and had a serious relationship with Oz.
 However, once Tara enters the pictures, she's just "gay now".
-The idea that she might be attracted to both men and women is never brought up, which is especially jarring considering the episode where she realises her feelings for Tara makes it abundantly clear that she has lingering feelings for Oz at the same time.
+The idea that she might be attracted to both men and women is never brought up, which is especially jarring considering the episode where she realizes her feelings for Tara makes it abundantly clear that she has lingering feelings for Oz at the same time.

 - After Buffy and Satsu hook up in the season 8 comics, several good reasons are given why they can't stay together, but apparently the main reason is that the former is "not a dyke".
 But could she be bi?
 The possibility isn't so much as alluded to.
 Later, we get Kennedy saying "You're not the only fool to ever wrinkle the sheets with a straight girl", which is arguably fair, but the possibility that she's bisexual still isn't mentioned.
 Her straightness is treated as just obvious.
 Even Xander gets in on it: when Buffy admits her attraction to him, he says that he is on the list as a potential romantic interest "right after gay.
 I rate almost as good as trying to change your sexual orientation.
 You went through gay to me."